Chinese aircraft models in 1/72 scale |

 real airplane

 Parts have fine recessed panels and look OK.
 Cockpit interior is simple so cries for some extra details.
-You also get some parts for the PL-8 AAM and PL-10 AAM missiles and fueltanks.
-The model is quite good and assembly was straight forward.
+You also get some parts for the PL-8 AAM and PL-10 AAM missiles and fuel tanks.
+The model itself looks quite good and assembly was straight forward.
 However I added a tunnel / intake so removed the vertical walls in the intakes (in parts A1 / B22).
 In the middle of the intake, a triangular piece of card was added to suggest 2 intake tunnels.
 During assembly,

 some filler was needed and take care to get the wing-fuselage joint well